 - > WPS Status Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
-The default PIN of the Router can be found in the label or User Guide. - > Restore PIN Restore the PIN of the Router to its default. - > Gen New PIN - Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - Add device You can add a new device to the existing network manually by clicking this button.
+The default PIN of the Router can be found in the label or User Guide. - Restore PIN - Restore the PIN of the Router to its default. - Gen New PIN Click this button, and then you can get a new random value for the Router's PIN.
+You can ensure the network security by generating a new PIN. - Disable Router's PIN If this box is checked, and then wireless clients will not be able to connect to the wireless network with PIN code.

+Add device - You can add a new device to the existing network manually by clicking this button.